1992 San Diego Chargers season: Overview

-Kicker John Carney was fifth in the league with an 81.3% conversion rate on field goals (he made 26 of 32).
+Kicker Carney was fifth in the league with an 81.3% conversion rate on field goals (he made 26 of 32).
 This was a return to form after making only 65.5% the previous season.
 John Kidd was 14th with 42.6 yards per punt.

 Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 All game reports use the Pro Football Researchers' gamebook archive as a source.

 Week 1: vs. Kansas City Chiefs

-San Diego gave up two return touchdowns as they began their season with a loss.
-Ronnie Harmon let the opening kickoff slip through his grasp and out of bounds at the 2, forcing the offense to start from there.
-After three plays netted only six yards, John Kidd's punt was returned 46 yards for a touchdown by Dale Carter, only 99 seconds into the game.
-Later in the opening quarter, San Diego were the beneficiaries of a roughing the kicker penalty, extending a drive after they'd been forced to punt.
-After Anthony Miller caught a 17-yard pass from Bob Gagliano, the drive stalled for a second time and John Carney kicked a 45-yard field goal.
-Gagliano was sacked on consecutive 2nd quarter plays, again forcing Kidd to punt from deep in his own territory.
-The Chiefs took possession at the San Diego 48, and gained 8 yards on three plays before Dave Krieg drew Blaise Winter offside with a hard count on 4th and 2.
+Harmon miscontrolled the opening kickoff out of bounds at the 2-yard line, forcing the offense to start from there.
+After three plays netted six yards, Kidd's punt was returned 46 yards for a touchdown by Dale Carter 99 seconds into the game.
+Later in the opening quarter, San Diego was the beneficiary of a roughing the kicker penalty, extending a drive after they'd been forced to punt.
+After Miller caught a 17-yard pass from Gagliano, the drive stalled for a second time and Carney kicked a 45-yard field goal.
+Gagliano was sacked on consecutive 2nd-quarter plays, again forcing Kidd to punt from deep in his own territory.
+The Chiefs took possession at the San Diego 48, and gained 8 yards on three plays before Dave Krieg drew Winter offside with a hard count on 4th and 2.
 Kansas City added a field goal later on in the drive and led 10–3 at the break.

-In the 3rd quarter, Junior Seau stopped one drive with an interception, and another by sacking Krieg at his own 6 yard line.
-After Kansas City punted, San Diego started their next drive at the Chief 36, and reached a 3rd and 4 at the 13.
-Gagliano's pass was then tipped away from Harmon by former Charger Martin Bayless, for Kevin Ross to intercept and return 99 yards for a touchdown.
-Stan Humphries then entered the game; on his second drive, he completed 4 of 5 passes for 36 yards, with a defensive pass interference penalty accounting for a further 27 yards.
-Rod Bernstine finished the drive with a 2-yard run, drawing San Diego back within seven points with 10:24 still to play.
+In the 3rd quarter, Seau stopped one drive with an interception and another by sacking Krieg at his own 6-yard line.
+After Kansas City punted, San Diego started its next drive at the Chiefs 36, and reached a 3rd and 4 at the 13.
+Gagliano's pass was then tipped away from Harmon by former Charger Martin Bayless for Kevin Ross to intercept and return 99 yards for a touchdown.
+Humphries then entered the game; on his second drive, he completed 4 of 4 passes for 36 yards, with a defensive pass interference penalty accounting for a further 27 yards.
+Bernstine finished the drive with a 2-yard run, drawing San Diego back within seven points with 10:24 to play.
 Kansas City responded with a 15-play, 76-yard drive, converting three third downs and running the clock down to 1:23, with Barry Word scoring the clinching touchdown.

 The Chargers held Kansas City to 188 yards, but gained a season-low 155 yards.
 Humphries completed 7 of 10 passes, for 62 yards and an interception.
 Gagliano was 7 of 20 for 55 yards and two interceptions.
 He was also sacked 5 times for a combined loss of 50 yards.
-It was the last start of Gagliano's career, as Humphries was given the starting job in Week 2, and kept it for the rest of the season.
+It was the last start of Gagliano's career, as Humphries was given the starting job in week 2 and kept it for the rest of the season.